MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 ### **Task 3: Publish the report**

-In this task you will publish the report.
+In this task, you'll publish the report.

 1. Select the **Overview** page.